denten-books/plain-text/2-device.md

 powers drones and aircraft carriers.
 Today, computers in the service of the world's largest purveyors of literature are also used by air traffic control and covert intelligence agencies [@soyata_combat:_2012;
 @logicworks_government_2015].
-The small computer in your pocket can also be used both to read books and to detonate explosives.
+A cellular phone, once a device used solely for voice telecommunication, is now used ubiquitously both to read books and to detonate explosives at a distance.

 These conditions compel us---historians, philologists, et al.---to reconsider the cozy relationship we have had with books since the advent of the Gutenberg